WAV stands for Wheelchair Accessible Vehicle. This means you can travel in the vehicle while seat in your wheelchair

 Side steps

-You need to step up into the driver or passenger seat of many larger vehicles.
-To help you do this safely you might be able to have either a manual or automatic powered side step fitted.
+To help you step up into the driver or passenger seat of a large vehicle safely you might be able to have a manual or automatic powered side step fitted.

-Side steps can be fitted in various positions to most vehicles.
-They're stored securely under the vehicle when not in use.
+These can be fitted in various positions to most vehicles.
+They're stored securely under the vehicle when they’re not being used.

 Find an installer